Use repeated containers to generate layouts from data

 - In the Text field, press

-=on your keyboard to open the formula bar. - In the formula bar, set the Input type to Source column, and select the Park column from the input table.
+=on your keyboard to open the formula bar. - In the formula bar, set the Input type to Source column, and select the Full Name column from the input table.

-- Add and configure a value list in the single row container to display details of the selected park:
+- Add and configure a value list in the single row container to display details of the selected employee:

 - In the Add element bar, select UI > Value list.